Mixin’ Styles- GB

 How to Move the Sidebar to the Left

 Step 1: Select the two column structure that holds the posts loop and sidebar.
-A good idea is to look at the breadcrumb links at the bottom and select columns.
+A good idea is to look at the breadcrumb links at the bottom and select Content, Sidebar.

 How to Replace Two Column Blog Layout with a Single Column